 Virtually any bone in the body may be broken in an accident.
 Bone fractures that commonly result from accidents include feet, ankles, collarbone, pelvis, sternum, neck, spine, ribs, skull, legs, arms and hands.

 Bones can fracture in different ways.
-Common types of fractures include:

 Depending on the type and location of the fracture, there are several types of treatment that may be necessary.
 Surgery may be required to install metal rods, plates, screws or other hardware to properly realign the bone and hold the fragments in place while they heal.
 Casts and other methods of stabilizing the fracture are also common treatments.